changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="Azure 仮想マシンに SQL Server の AlwaysOn 可用性グループのリスナーを作成する" description="Azure 仮想マシンに SQL Server の AlwaysOn 可用性グループのリスナーを作成する手順を説明します。" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"